 - 1. Admission to the program; - 2.
-Submission of an approved program of study; and - 3.
+Submission of an approved program of study; - 3.
+Successfully completing a specialist written examination; and - 4.
 Writing an acceptable thesis and defending it orally.

 Expected Outcomes

 Upon completion of the specialist program, graduates should be able to demonstrate competency in the following areas: